csesoc/constitution/README.md

         program administered by CSE (research or coursework).
 They shall not be required to pay any society memership fee.
         2.3.1 Enrolments shall be defined as current enrolment in an agreed program under section 2.3.
-        2.3.2 As soon as a member no longer meets the requirements of a full member defined in section 2.3 their memership shall be terminated.
+        2.3.2 As soon as a memer no longer meets the requirements of a full memer defined in section 2.3 their memership shall be terminated.
     2.4 Associate memership is applicable only to non-full memers and shall be automatically conferred with no fee upon students enrolled in a course administered by the school of CSE.
 Associate memership is open